While most consumers will only have one WAN (internet) connection, there are times when two WAN connections may be better than one:

 If you have a multi-WAN configuration, Firewalla will show you the live throughput on each WAN separately when you are connected to the local networks.

-How to configure Multi-WAN:
+How to configure Multi-WAN

-Multi-WAN configuration only becomes available when more than one WAN network is enabled.
-To create a new WAN connection:
+Multi-WAN configuration only becomes available when more than one WAN network is enabled and your box is running in "Router Mode".
+Currently, Multi-WAN settings only support 2 WAN connections.

 - Tap on Network Manager